Picovoice/pico-cookbook/recipes/voice-picking/web/README.md

 #### Instructions

-- When asked to check digits, respond with the digits of the location you are at (ex: one nine, four two)
+- When asked to check digits, respond with the digits of the location you are at (ex: `one nine`, `four two`)
-- When asked to pick a number of items, respond with:
+- When asked to pick a number of items, respond with one of the following:
   - `picked ${N}`, where `N` is the number of items you picked
   - `short pick ${N}` if there are not enough items to complete the full pick
   - `damaged item`